Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 Segues link ViewControllers together, they don't pass along any data (except layout data).
 ViewControllers are given a few chances to set up each other in methods like `prepareForSegue:sender:`.
 However we don't want to tightly couple our ViewControllers.

-It is debated that not much is gained from Segues if when in a prepare method, the viewController cast it to a known type and initialises it anyway.
+It is debatable that not much is gained from Segues if when in a prepare method, the viewController cast it to a known type and initialises it anyway.
 Especially if the segue is performed in code.

 Here is an approach I've found successful at addressing this problem by using a **protocol**.